Bumshakalaka/krAIna/README.md

 * status bar with information about estimated token used for system prompt, history, tools, completions.
 OpenAI tiktoken is used.
 Thus, for Anthropic LLM, this can be less accurate
 * Live token estimation for user query.
 OpenAI tiktoken is used.
 Thus, for Anthropic LLM, this can be less accurate
 * Inter-process communication.
 The chat app initiates an IPC host, enabling control, such as assigning a global shortcut to execute `chat.sh SHOW_APP`.
-* Markdown support
+* Markdown/HTML support

 ## Install
 1. Clone the project.
 2. Create a virtual environment and install the requirements from requirements.txt `pip install -r requirements.txt`.
-3. Optional: If you'd like to use Chat GUI, please install also requirements for it `pip install -r chat/requirements.txt`
-4. Create a `.env` file and add:
+3. Create a `.env` file and add:
    1. `OPENAI_API_KEY=sk-...` - OpenAI API key
    2. `AZURE_OPENAI_ENDPOINT` + `AZURE_OPENAI_API_KEY` + `OPENAI_API_VERSION` - AzureAI API key if you'd like to use it
    3. `ANTHROPIC_API_KEY` - Anthropic API key if you'd like to use it